FrancescoSaverioZuppichini/search-all/docs/BLOG.md

         return images, query_res
 ```

-Awesome, now we need to search!
 So, since the model supports text, images and audios we can also create an utility function to make our life easier

 ```python
 @torch.no_grad()